paolotremadio/homebridge-automation-chromecast/README.md

 ```

 This accessory will create a fake switch linked with the status of a Chromecast or Chromecast Audio device.
-When the switch is On, the Chromecast is receiving an audio/video stream.
-When the switch is Off, the Chromecast is paused/stopped.
+It will also create a fake Motion Sensor.
+When you stream some audio/video to the Chromecast / Chromecast Audio, the switch turns on and the Sensor detects movement.
+Stop the streaming will turn the switch off and the sensor will stop detecting movements.

 Turning On the switch will play the currently casted stream.
 Turning Off the switch will stop the stream.